BALAJI-BALU7742/TO-DO-Backend-/README.md

 # TO-DO Backend API

 This is a backend API for managing a simple To-Do list application.
 The API supports the core CRUD operations: Create, Read, Update, and Delete to interact with To-Do items.
-It is built with [Node.js](https://nodejs.org/), [Express](https://expressjs.com/), and a simple in-memory data store (or database of your choice).
+It is built with [Node.js](https://nodejs.org/), [Express](https://expressjs.com/).

 ## Features